weirdnik/plib/README.md

 During its operation, BLIP managed to attract a vibrant and active user community.

 Plib was written in frenzy in summer 2013 as Gadu Gadu S.A. announced sunsetting of BLIP.
-Plib (a reverse of 'BLIP', get it?) was used to run Plum.ME, which in turn went defunct in early spring of 2015 due to low usage numbers.
+Plib (a permutation of 'BLIP', get it?) was used to run Plum.ME, which in turn went defunct in early spring of 2015 due to low usage numbers.

 ## Architecture